Adobe-CEP/CEP-Resources/CEP_11.x/Documentation/Issues.md

 ### Issue 4:
 In Windows, the API cep.fs.stat() is not able to access file of size greater than 4GB

+### Issue 5: CEP capped to 30fps
+On Mac, CEF has frame rate clamped at 30 fps.
+CEP doesn't interfere with these configuration for performance concerns.
+Although a possible workaround to remove this cap is to add --disable-frame-rate-limit as CEFCommandLineArgs in manifest.xml, we don't recommend this as it turn vsync off, which virtually creates uncontrolled number of frames.
+This can max out CPU & GPU usage which may cause hanged & stuttering display.

 ---